 A vegetable seed that performs well with cooler night temperature is Onion as well as shallot seeds.
 They only need a little base heat to kick start germination; once germinated they will need to be moved to an unheated greenhouse or coldframe.
 But if you prefer growing onions from sets, they too are now available and will need to be potted and trays left in unheated glasshouses or coldframes.

 If mice pest is a problem in the garden, nibbling away at direct sown legume seeds like Peas and Beans, these too can be started in root trainers or module trays.
+Another option for Peas is to use an old piece of guttering, simply fill the gutter with compost, sow the seeds on top at regular intervals and then just push down in to the compost.
 If you want an early harvest then Pea Meteor and Broad Bean De Monica are good options to sow in modules this month.

 Ground preparation can continue by breaking down the rough dug soil that was left for winter frost to work on.
 Although February is still too cold to sow seeds direct to ground, bare-root fruit bushes and trees can be planted out in previously prepared area.

 February is a good time to apply bonemeal fertiliser to overwintering crops like Kale and Purple Sprouting Broccoli as it takes a few weeks to break down into the soil.
 As plants start to wake up from hibernation, draw up soil over the hearts of young spring cabbages.

 If ground is not frozen, then it’s a good time to dig in over-wintered Green Manure, prior to any planting taking place.